manjunathrv/VSD_Advanced_Physical_Design_with_sky130nmPDK/README.md

 3. Placement - The standard cells are placed on the rows of the floorplan.
 4. Clock tree synthesis - The clock network is defined in the chip.
 The network is optimisied to enable reduction in skew across the chip.
 5. Routing - The interconnects between the cells in the chip are done.
-6. Sign-off - The physical verification of the layout before generation of the GDSII file for tape out.
+6. Sign-off - The logical and physical verification of the layout are done in this step before generation of the GDSII file for tape out.

 ## Introduction to Openlane flow